Descriptor Distillation: a Teacher-Student-Regularized Framework for Learning Local Descriptors: Experimental Results

 \subsection{Implementation Details}

-In the equal-weight student model scenario, all the used three teacher models are trained by implementing the code released by Tian \textit{et al.} \cite{SOSNet,HyNet} for 200 epochs with the learning rate of 0.01.
-The batch size is set to 1024.
+In the equal-weight student model scenario, we firstly train the teacher models by implementing the code released by \citet{SOSNet,HyNet} for 200 epochs with the learning rate of 0.01 and the batch size of 1024.
 We use Adam optimizer with $\alpha=0.01$, $\beta_1=0.9$ and $\beta_2=0.999$.
-The weights $\alpha_p$ and $\alpha_n$ in Eqn.~(\ref{eq:Lobj}) are set to 1 and 15 respectively.
-The other involved parameters in the teacher models are from their original papers \cite{HardNet,SOSNet,HyNet}.
+Then, the trained teacher models are used for deriving the corresponding student models under the proposed framework.
+We set the weights $\alpha_\textrm{p}$ and $\alpha_\textrm{n}$ in \cref{eq:Lobj} to 1 and 15 respectively.

-In the light-weight student model scenario, both $\alpha_p$ and $\alpha_n$ are set to 9.
-Models are trained for 200 epochs with the learning rate of 0.01 and Adam optimizer.
-We adopt HyNet \cite{HyNet} as the teacher model for all students.
+In the light-weight student model scenario, both $\alpha_\textrm{p}$ and $\alpha_\textrm{n}$ are set to 9.
+The models are trained for 200 epochs with the learning rate of 0.01 and Adam optimizer.
+We adopt HyNet \citep{HyNet} as the teacher model for all the light-weight student models.